Word Food Written with Food on White Background

 Eat your protein first.

 Consider whey protein powder and/or collagen peptide supplements.
-Protein powder is a great way to meet your target intake and truthfully most people do need it to get there.
-I have a shake nearly every day, sometimes just mixed with water after a workout and other times mixed with a banana, almond milk, nut butter or berries.
+Protein powder is a great way to meet your target intake; truthfully, most people need it to get there.
+I have a shake nearly every day, sometimes just mixed with water after a workout and other times mixed with a banana, almond milk, nut butter, or berries.
 There is nothing wrong with using protein powder to reach your goals.
-There are plenty of brands on the market, including plant-based and dairy or gluten free versions.
+Plenty of brands are on the market, including plant-based and dairy or gluten-free versions.
 Pick some up and use it at the end of the day, if you need a little bit more.